partha99saha/Detect-Polygons---Python/README.md

 # Detect Polygons in an Image using OpenCV

+## computer vision

-This project uses **OpenCV**, a popular library for computer vision, to detect polygons in an image.
+This project uses **OpenCV**, a popular library for computer vision, to detect common geometric shapes (triangles, squares, rectangles, pentagons, hexagons, circles, and stars) in an image.

 The program works by:
 1. Reading an input image.
 2. Converting it to grayscale.
-3. Applying thresholding to create a binary image.
+3. Applying adaptive thresholding to create a binary image.
 4. Finding contours in the image.
+5. Approximating contours to polygons.
-5. Detecting polygons based on contour approximation.
+6. Detecting the shape based on the number of vertices and contour properties.
-6. Drawing the detected polygons and labeling them on the image.
+7. Drawing the detected polygons and labeling them on the image.

 ## Requirements
 - Python 3.x
 - OpenCV (`opencv-python`)
+- NumPy (`numpy`)

 ## Usage
 ```bash